 NetSuite Solution Provider

-A NetSuite solution provider offers customised consulting services from a diverse team of specialists who have implemented hundreds of ERP solutions for companies in various industries.
-They provide deep insights about which edition you need, how best to implement the system, and they customise your installation to fit the company's needs.
+A NetSuite solution provider offers customised consulting services from a diverse team of specialists.
+These people have direct experience of implementing ERP solutions into organisations across various industries.
+They provide deep insights about which edition you need, how best to implement the system, and they customise your solution to fit your needs.
 They are programmers, management consultants, technology and integration experts, and end users, so they know the system inside and out.
+Solution providers are also not bound to Oracle's implementation procedures, so they can be much more flexible with what they charge, often making it a cheaper option.

 Step 2: Choosing a Suite